bitzl/vscode-puppet/README.md

 ## Contributions

-Contributions are welcomed, please file issues and pull requests via the [project homepage](https://github.com/blindly/vscode-puppet).
+Contributions are welcomed.
+Feel free to add issues and pull requests :-)

 ### Thanks to contributors
 - [blindly](https://github.com/blindly)